Gift-the-glitch/Face-Recognition-Attendance-Marking-System/README.md

-# Face-Recognition-Attendance-Marking-System
-Face Recognition System  A Python-based face recognition app using OpenCV and face_recognition to identify faces in images and real-time video.
-It logs recognized faces with timestamps, useful for attendance tracking.
-Features a simple tkinter GUI for image uploads, live recognition, and result display.

 # Face Recognition System

 This project is a Python-based face recognition system that uses a pre-trained model to recognize faces in both uploaded images and live webcam feeds.
 It also logs attendance with timestamps for each recognized face in a CSV file.